 Jane Yager finds opportunities for tranquility and reflection in a charming cemetery café…

 Bergmannstraße in Kreuzberg has no shortage of places to drink coffee.
-On the bustling west end of the street, a dense cluster of cafés and restaurants vies for the neighborhood’s tourist-heavy foot traffic, but the most notable café on Bergmannstraße lies a brief jaunt away from the crowds – at the quiet, cemetery-lined east end of the street.
+On the bustling west end of the street, a dense cluster of cafés and restaurants vies for the neighbourhood’s tourist-heavy foot traffic, but the most notable café on Bergmannstraße lies a brief jaunt away from the crowds – at the quiet, cemetery-lined east end of the street.

 Café Strauss beckons from a red brick building just inside the gates of the Friedrichswerderscher Friedhof, a cemetery dating to 1844.
 This Viennese-inspired Kaffeehaus opened in May in a converted former funeral parlour.
 From the sheltered terrace with marble-topped tables and bentwood chairs, brick arches frame a view onto gravestones and pine trees.
 Indoors, the space is airy and spare with more soaring arches.

 The food selection is limited but scrumptious: on the savoury side, dainty-meets-hearty little slices of rye bread with various spreads (the horseradish-and-smoked salmon is particularly good); for Kaffee und Kuchen, a rotating selection of tarts and tortes currently features a delightful lemon tart.
 Cafe-goers who’d prefer to contemplate their proximity to the dead with something stronger than coffee can select among organic regional beers from the Potsdamer Braumanufaktur and a German-focused wine list including several Mosel Rieslings and a Pfälzer Spätburgunder.